Drive Growth and Provide Quality Care

 Not surprisingly, the service line growth strategy for a large hospital system will differ from that of an independent.
 For systems, it's important to look at your organization as one entity when considering service lines so you avoid competing with yourself.
 For example, you don’t necessarily need a cardiac center in each of your facilities if there is one in the system servicing the whole area.
 Avoid cannibalism by considering your whole operation and looking for ways to make the most of the services you already offer.
 Then, find opportunities to complement your current offerings through expansion.

 For individual facilities, start by taking a straightforward look at your standing in the market.
 Look for areas of growth, but also be careful not to spread your facility too thin by trying to break into every service line.
-At Stratasan, we tend to look at overall market share and find service lines that have decent market share that is lower than the facility’s overall market share.
+At Stratasan, we tend to look at overall market share and then find service lines that have a decent market share that is still lower than the facility’s overall market share.
 For instance, if the facility’s overall market share in their service area is 80% and their neurosciences service line has 60% market share, that could be a good opportunity for growth.
 In the same way, if their women's health service line has 10% market share, we wouldn't suggest focusing on that as an opportunity for growth, as there's too much competition.

 It’s no secret that the pressure to compete and expand market share is at an all-time high for hospitals and health systems.
 Providers in many markets are feeling the impact of reduced patient payments, competitor maneuvers, and new market entrants and are looking for service line opportunities that will compensate for these changes while allowing them to better service their patient population.
 Armed with the right intelligence, this can be effectively done with minimal risk.